Last Updated on December 26, 2022 by admin

 1. Waikiki Beach

 The first is probably the most obvious, but you should definitely visit the beach!
 Waikiki Beach is two miles long and is absolutely breathtaking.
 Take a walk along the golden sands and play in the sparkling water.
 The beach is conveniently located near many of the hotels and attractions of Honolulu.
 Be prepared for crowds, because this is one of the most popular beaches in Hawaii.
-You can see our full list of things to do at Waikiki Beach here.
+Be sure to see our full list of things to do at Waikiki Beach

 2. Duke Kahanamoku Statue